QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

        '(pate boeuf vin))
 {{< /highlight >}}

-We are using entries and tables to write an interpreter in this chapter, so in our interested entry, the first list is a set of names, and the second list is a set of values corresponding to the names.
+We are using entries and tables to write an interpreter in this chapter, which refers to find names with matching values.
+So in our interested entry, the first list is usually a set of names, and the second list is a set of values corresponding to every names.

-Given a function `(lookup-in-entry)`, we would be able to find a value in the second list, for every name in the first list.
+Given a function `(lookup-in-entry)`, we would be able to find a value for every name.

 {{< highlight scheme >}}
 ;(lookup-in-entry name entry)